An Important Announcement from Garbo

 • Going on a small trip

-That being said, there isn’t a set or “right” time to define a relationship — it’s up to you!
+That being said, there isn’t a set or “right” time to define a relationship — it’s up to you.

 Although wanting to be official with someone is a big milestone in any relationship, make sure you are spending time analyzing how you and your potential partner feels before the actual conversation.
+A relationship should always go at a pace you feel comfortable with - and expectations should always be verbally comunicated clearly.

 How to prepare for the conversation